1. Home

 Traditional Welding Techniques

-Traditional welding methods include arc welding, gas welding, and resistance welding.
-They offer low equipment costs and simple operation.
-Traditional welding machines are suitable for thick plates or large parts, but they generate large heat-affected zones, have limited precision, and may cause deformation or stress concentration.
+Traditional methods include arc welding, gas welding, and resistance welding.
+They have low equipment costs and are simple to operate.
+They work well for thick plates and large parts, but they create large heat-affected zones, lack precision, and can cause warping or stress.

 Key Points: